Nursing Homes Mistreatment of our elders can lead to Bedsores

 Surgical treatment of bed sores (which involves cutting and scraping the skin, which is called “debridement”), is very painful, so preventing them is the best option.
 Nursing home employees are trained to know where bed sores may develop on a patient, especially on immobile patients.
 There are special paddings, mattresses, and cushions specifically designed to protect areas that are vulnerable to developing bed sores.

-If your elderly loved one is showing signs of bed sores, then there is a very good chance he or she is being neglected.
+If your elders loved one is showing signs of bed sores, then there is a very good chance that is being neglected.
 If you live in West Palm Beach, Florida and need a nursing home abuse attorney, please contact the Law Offices of Craig Goldenfarb, P.A. today to schedule a confidential, no-cost consultation.